mercadopago/devsite-docs/guides/gateway/advanced-payments/process-payments.en.md

 > WARNING
 >
-> Important
+> Commercial contact required
 >
->
-Before you start, you should contact your account executive informing your application ID in order to request the activation of the Gateway mode.
+> This product is only available through prior contact with one of our executives.

 ####  split payment in Gateway mode.